K.I.N.D. Fund Desks Make a Big Difference for Students in Malawi

 In the majority of Malawi's schools, students sit on the floor, jostling for space in a crowded classroom, struggling to concentrate and write legibly.
 The arrangement is particularly difficult for girls, who worry about keeping their skirts down when they stand to answer a teacher's question, then try to reclaim their spot on the ground.

 The answer?
 Desks for all.
-In 2010, MSNBC's Lawrence O'Donnell and UNICEF USA partnered to launch the K.I.N.D.
+In 2010, MS NOW's Lawrence O'Donnell and UNICEF USA partnered to launch The K.I.N.D.
 (Kids in Need of Desks) Fund.
-K.I.N.D. outfits classroom in Malawi with sturdy desks designed to fit two or three students each, with benches attached.
+K.I.N.D. outfits schools in Malawi with sturdy desks designed to fit two or three students each, with benches attached.
 Schools with desks report increased attendance, higher retention among girls and greater participation across the board.
+These improvements demonstrate how classroom resources can strengthen education in Malawi and create better learning environments for children.

 Watch the video:

-Walking around the classroom, high-fiving students sitting proudly at their new desks, Maston adds, "I'm very happy because this is one of my greatest achievements, that we were sitting on the floor and today we are sitting on the desks."
+Walking around the classroom, high-fiving students sitting proudly at their new desks, she adds: "I'm very happy because this is one of my greatest achievements — that we were sitting on the floor and today we are sitting on the desks."

-Founded in 1910, Bwengu Primary School was the only primary school in Bwengu Zone for many years; today there are 17.
-Three years ago, the K.I.N.D.
+Founded in 1910, Bwengu Primary School was the only primary school in Bwengu Zone for many years; by 2024, that number had risen to 17.
+In 2022, The K.I.N.D.
 Fund delivered 50 desks to Bwengu Primary School, enough for the oldest students, in Standard 8, and less than a quarter of Standard 7 students.

 Your donation can change a child's future